ghiculescu/ios-bootcamp/make-an-app-session-1.md

 Constraints can be made between edges or centers of views.
 These include alignment and spacings for example.
 Also, constraints can be enabled or disabled or set at a priority level to enable degradation.

-Additionally, some views have an 'intrinsic content size'.
+Additionally, some views have an '**intrinsic content size**'.
 This means that the size of the view _can be_ determined by the contents of the view.
 Constraints may alter this, but this can also be used to automatically set the size of a view.

-Select the two labels and go to Editor > Embed in > View.
+Select the two labels and go to **Editor > Embed in > View**.
 This will add a view and put the labels as subviews of the view.
 This is most clear in the document outline on the left of interface builder.

 Now to add the constraints.
 You will notice the constraints are red to begin with.
 This means that there aren't enough constraints to define the layout.
 After step 4 below, the constraints will go blue.

 1. Select the top label and hit the add new constraints button (a square on a line thing) to the right of the alignment button in the bottom bar of the interface builder area.
 Add constraints with constants of 16 to the left, top and right.
 The constraint icons near these constants will go red when the constraints will be selected.
 Click 'Add 3 constraints' to add the constraints.
 2. Do the same with the bottom label with the left, _bottom_ and right.
 3. Hold control and drag with the left mouse button between the two labels and release and select 'vertical spacing'.
 This will add a constraint between the labels with a constant defined by the existing distance between the labels.
 4. Select the view wrapping the labels using the outline or by clicking near the labels and click the alignment button.
 Check 'Horizontally in Container' and 'Vertically in Container' and click 'Add 2 constraints'

-The labels should now be aligned with eachother, as their position has been defined by the constraints, and be centered in the enclosing container.
+The labels should now be aligned with each other, as their position has been defined by the constraints, and be centered in the enclosing container.
 Notice that the size of the view enclosing the labels is defined by the size of the labels, but we haven't explicitly defined the size of the labels.

 > Autolayout is a very complex, powerful tool, and we've barely scratched the surface.
 Here's a good starting point to learn more https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/

 ## Linking interface builder to our code

 Right now our views are static.
-Let's make them dynamic.
+Let's make them dynamic!

 iOS uses `@IBOutlet` to declare that a view is related to a view existing in a storyboard.
 Let's declare properties for our views.
 Add the following before `dateFormatter` in `ViewController.swift`: